lgoodcode/HackReactor-MVP/README.md

 - Don't render the cards until the data is loaded to prevent the weird black boxes
 - Add search feature
 - Add additional information expand on card hover

+- !
+Create API keys for each user